 I analyzed both Google Photos and Android's settings then broke it down to steps the user would take in order to customize each API, keeping in mind that the addition to the settings need to feel natural, seamless to the user, and give the user the freedom to customize it as much as possible.

-As a designer, I must keep in mind that Google has a very specific design language, it is the Google Material Design, therefore, I must to follow the same rules and restrictions when extending an existing service.
+As a designer, I must keep in mind that Google has a very specific design language, Google Material Design, therefore, I must follow the same rules and restrictions when extending an existing service.